 The french company Avène with its Dermabsolu line designed a skin care line with the efficacy of a trio of active ingredients for mature, sensitive skin, providing firmness, vitality and comfort. thanks to the efficacy of a unique trio of active ingredients.

 Terms like bio-retinoid and biomimetic retinol are commonly used to attract consumers that would normally purchase retinol, but don’t know about the benefits of bakuchiol as an alternative.

 Chemberry has indexed four bakuchiol ingredients that can be utilized as active ingredients in beauty and personal care products.

-For botanical products, we recommend looking into Bogolji Extract from the Korean company called The Garden of Naturalsolution.
+For botanical products, the Korean company The Garden of Naturalsolution developed the product Bogolji Extract.
 The natural ingredient contains bakuchiol, among other beneficial plant-based ayurvedic extracts.
 As an active ingredient in natural medicines, the compound has been known to have a vasodilating effect that can soothe the symptoms of skin diseases and counteract toxins that can lead to the growth of tumors and skin diseases.
 In skin care, the active ingredient works alongside psoralen to nourish the skin with powerful antioxidants and oils that act as anti-aging compounds.